browser icon

 Categories: History | Leave a comment

-Peak season is near for dazzling fall colors on Arkansas’ scenic byways
+Fall colors on Arkansas’ scenic byways

 When Joyce Kilmer wrote “I think that I shall never see a poem lovely as a tree,” his often quoted and sometimes parodied verse failed to mention the captivating colors of fall foliage.
 Making up for that omission each autumn is the Arkansas Department of Parks and Tourism, which provides ample online details updated weekly … Continue reading »